 DOW IN SAUDI ARABIA

-Dow has been active in Saudi Arabia through strategic partnerships since 1976.
-Dow Saudi Arabia Company was established in 2007, and is currently the largest foreign investor in the Kingdom’s chemical sector.
+Dow has been investing in Saudi Arabia since 1976 and is the largest foreign investor in the country in the petrochemical sector.

-In June 2016, Dow became the first foreign company to receive a trading license from the Saudi government, allowing 100 percent ownership in the country’s trading sector.
+In June, 2016, Dow became the first company to receive a trading license from the Government of Saudi Arabia, allowing 100 percent ownership in the country’s trading sector.
 In May 2018, Dow finalized its first product sale under the agreement.